rhshi/rhshi.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year PhD student at the University of Texas at Austin fortunate to be advised by Professor [Rachel Ward](https://sites.google.com/prod/view/rward).
+I am a final year PhD student at the University of Texas at Austin fortunate to be advised by Professor [Rachel Ward](https://sites.google.com/prod/view/rward).
 Before UT I received my undergraduate degree in mathematics at the University of Chicago.

 My interests lie broadly in the foundations of data science.
 For more information about my research see [here](https://rhshi.github.io/research/).